top of page

-Starting your bonsai journey can be exciting, but beginners should keep a few key points in mind.
-While the internet offers a wealth of information, it’s important to approach online advice critically and watch out for misleading guidance or those simply seeking profit.
-Building your skills takes time, so it’s advisable to practice on inexpensive plant material until you’re comfortable with bonsai care.
-The foundation of a great bonsai is high-quality plant material, but before focusing on aesthetics, prioritise learning how to keep your tree healthy and alive.
-As you gain experience and learn to interpret your bonsai’s needs, caring for these living trees will become a rewarding and adventurous pursuit.
+Starting your bonsai journey can be exciting.
+However, beginners should keep a few key points in mind.
+The internet offers a wealth of information.
+But it's important to approach online advice critically.
+Watch out for misleading guidance or those simply seeking profit.
+Building your skills takes time.
+It’s advisable to practice on inexpensive plant material until you’re comfortable with bonsai care.
+The foundation of a great bonsai is high-quality plant material.
+Before focusing on aesthetics, prioritize learning how to keep your tree healthy and alive.
+As you gain experience, caring for these living trees will become a rewarding pursuit.

 Understanding Your New Bonsai

-Bonsai trees are admired for their artistic beauty, reflected in their shape, form, composition, and colour.
-They are living sculptures, carefully cultivated in small pots and pruned each year to replicate the grandeur of full-sized trees in miniature.
+Bonsai trees are admired for their artistic beauty.
+This beauty is reflected in their shape, form, composition, and colour.
+They are living sculptures, carefully cultivated in small pots.
+Each year, they are pruned to replicate the grandeur of full-sized trees in miniature.
 The challenge lies in maintaining both their health and beauty.
 Your starter bonsai has the potential to become an impressive specimen within ten years with ongoing care and maintenance.

 Daily and Seasonal Care

 Monitor the moisture content of your bonsai’s soil daily.
 The soil should remain slightly moist—never completely dry or overly saturated.
-Water your bonsai in the morning, continuing until water runs out of the drainage holes.
+Water your bonsai in the morning until water runs out of the drainage holes.
 During hot summer days, daily watering may be necessary.

 Fertilizer

-The soil mix in your bonsai pot is crucial for proper moisture retention, drainage, and air circulation.
-Use a liquid organic fertiliser, such as Seabrix from Biogrow, once a month—diluted according to the product instructions.
+The soil mix in your bonsai pot is crucial.
+It affects moisture retention, drainage, and air circulation.
+Use a liquid organic fertiliser, such as Seabrix from Biogrow, once a month.
+Dilute it according to the product instructions.
 In spring and autumn, your watering routine may change.
 Stop fertilising after autumn and resume when new leaves emerge in spring.

-Your bonsai has been shaped and maintained through careful wiring, pruning, and root pruning during repotting to achieve its bonsai form.
+Your bonsai has been shaped and maintained through careful wiring, pruning, and root pruning during repotting.
+This process helps achieve its bonsai form.

-In spring and summer, evergreen bonsai need occasional pinching of new needle clusters or candles to maintain their shape and encourage dense foliage.
-For pines, new candles are pinched or broken off once each spring.
+In spring and summer, evergreen bonsai need occasional pinching of new needle clusters or candles.
+This maintains their shape and encourages dense foliage.
+For pines, pinch or break off new candles once each spring.

 Deciduous trees require occasional trimming of branch tips and leaves.
 Allow new shoots to develop two or three sets of leaves before pruning back to a single pair.
 Use clean scissors or sharp pruning cutters for this task.
-This practice encourages new buds to grow closer to the trunk, resulting in a compact and attractive branch and twig structure.
+This practice encourages new buds to grow closer to the trunk.
+It results in a compact and attractive branch and twig structure.
 Over time, this technique enhances the illusion of a mature, miniature tree.

 Repotting

 Your bonsai should be repotted every one to three years.
-Repotting prevents the roots from overcrowding the pot, which could restrict drainage and air flow.
+Repotting prevents the roots from overcrowding the pot.
+Overcrowding could restrict drainage and airflow.
 Additionally, root pruning during repotting promotes the development of fine, twiggy branches that enhance the tree’s appearance.
-Replace the old soil with fresh mix, and consider using the same or a slightly smaller pot for better visual balance.
+Replace the old soil with fresh mix.
+Consider using the same or a slightly smaller pot for better visual balance.

-Repotting and root pruning rejuvenate the root system, ensuring your bonsai’s longevity and health for decades.
-While this process is straightforward, it does require some guidance—such as understanding how much to prune, which soil to use, and how to care for the tree afterward.
+Repotting and root pruning rejuvenate the root system.
+This ensures your bonsai’s longevity and health for decades.
+While this process is straightforward, it does require some guidance.
+Understand how much to prune, which soil to use, and how to care for the tree afterward.

 Branch Wiring and Shaping